 Our Partners for Ethical Sourcing

-Starting in 2021, each year Princess Polly provides Baptist World Aid complete transparency of our Ethical Sourcing program.
-Baptist World Aid uses this disclosure in the Ethical Fashion Report to benchmark Princess Polly against the industry, and guide us on areas we can continue to improve in.
-In 2021 Princess Polly was proud to achieve the grade B with our first results.
+Princess Polly actively participates in the Baptist World Aid Ethical Fashion Report and provides complete transparency of our Ethical Sourcing program.
+Baptist World Aid uses this disclosure to benchmark Princess Polly against the industry, and guide us on areas we can continue to improve in.
+In 2022, Princess Polly ranked in the top 40% of brands assessed.

 How are we improving our worker welfare?